SABELOMAWELA/SABELOMAWELA-SABMAW527_BLC2401_GROUP--D_SABELO-MAWELA_JSL05/README.md

 Takes the guardians preferences and song data as arguments.
 Iterates over each titile.
 Filters songs based on the your preferred genre.
-Creates a playlist containing only song titles for you Stores playlists in an object keyed by title.
+Creates a playlist containing only song titles for you.
+Stores playlists in an object keyed by title.
 Returns the playlists object.